sueszli/blog/barrier pattern.md

 }
 ```

-the most concise way to program this pattern out in java is to use lambdas. but using lambdas in java is pretty unintuitive. you either have to define your own types with `@FunctionalInterface` or memorize these types:
+the most concise way to program this pattern out in java is to use lambdas. but lambdas in java are pretty unintuitive. you either have to define your own type with `@FunctionalInterface` or memorize these:

 ```txt
 Supplier       ()    -> x